Vyral/amy-wengerd/_posts/2020-03-12-why-nows-the-time-to-consider-refinancing.md

 At the Amy Wengerd Group, we’re all about making the most money for people on their largest investment.
 In many cases, that means selling that investment, but **refinancing can help you save tens of thousands of dollars over the next 10 to 15 years.&nbsp;**

-Of course, if refinancing is not your goal and you’re ready for a new home, we’ve got you covered there as well.
-We’re your one-stop shop for buying, selling, refinancing, or investing.&nbsp;
+Of course, if refinancing is not your goal and you’re ready for a new home, we have you covered there as well.
+We’re your one-stop-shop for buying, selling, refinancing, or investing.&nbsp;

-If you have any questions about this topic or there’s anything we can help you with at all, feel free to reach out to us.
+If you have questions about this topic or there’s anything we can help you with at all, feel free to reach out to us.
 We’d love to help you.&nbsp;

 &nbsp;